-OS Map data reveals outdoor activity in Britain rose significantly this summer
+OS Map data reveals outdoor activity in Britain rose significantly in summer 2021

 With record numbers of Britons enjoying summers staycations this year, latest data from Ordnance Survey shows the nation is walking for further and for longer.